Our Focuses|Sustainable Supply Chain|Sustainable Raw Material Management

 Winbond's Supply Chain Biodiversity Conservation

-Environmental impact analysis and supplier assistance
+Biodiversity impact analysis and supplier support

 Raw Material Program

-Metals/MineralsTotal Use
+Metals/MineralsTotal Use in 2025

 Usage (Metric Ton)Percentage of recycled material used